playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <div></div>
 ```

 This is possible because React, Angular, and Vue control what is rendered to the screen.
-Utilizing this, they can remove or add HTML rendered to the DOM with nothing more than a boolean instruction.
+Using this, they can remove or add HTML rendered to the DOM with nothing more than a boolean instruction.

 Knowing this, let's add conditional rendering to our application.

-## Conditional Rendering Our Date
+## Conditional Rendering Our Date {#conditional-render-date}

 Right now, we have a list of files to present to the user.
 However, if we look back at our mockups, we'll notice that we wanted to list folders alongside files.